-- Send an email and put a poster on your notice board - Post on your intranet to tell people how they can get involved - Arrange a meeting to discuss the project and let those who are interested know what they can do to help.
-You could schedule a regular meeting to keep the momentum going. - You'll find that once people know and be come excited about the project, the energy will drive it forward and creative ideas will start popping up!
+- Send an email - Post on your intranet to tell people how they can get involved - Arrange a time to discuss the project and let those who are interested know that they can participate even while working from home.
+You could schedule a regular call to keep the momentum going. - You'll find that once people know and become excited about the project, the energy will drive it forward and creative ideas will start popping up!